blindpandas/spellcheck/readme.md

 That is for the installed version appdata/roaming/nvda and for the portable version user config folder. the file name for the US English would be en_US.dic.

+### Ignore for this session

+The option before last in the suggestion menu is ignore for this session.
+So if there is a word which raises a spelling error, and you want it to be left out from being spellchecked, you can use this choice (Ignore for this session). for example: if the text was "hello users of nvda, we hope you are having a wonderful time with nvda and its add-ons.
+Unquestionably, nvda is an amazing screen reader.", if you added nvda to ignore for this session, the number of errors will reduce from 4 to one, the remaining one would be "addons".
+In other words, all "nvda" will be removed from the list of errors for that session.

 ## Support for Other languages